Understanding poker chip values and colors [complete guide]

 Colors are important for many reasons in a poker tournament, but they must be easily distinguishable when the dealers and staff do color-ups.

+What's a color-up?
 As players bust out of a tournament, the remaining players accumulate their chips.
-Those remaining players will pile up many more of the lower values than necessary with increased blinds.
-The tournament staff will remove the smaller denominations in exchange for higher values, reducing the chip stacks to more manageable sizes.
+Those remaining players will accrue many more of the lower values than necessary as the blinds increase - for example, you would not need T$25 chips when the blinds are T$1k and T$2k.
+The tournament staff will remove the smaller denominations in exchange for higher values, 'coloring up' and reducing the chip stacks to more manageable sizes.

 Stacking poker chips by color values